 The years of research that led to this discovery were the focus of an exhibition titled “A Portrait of Antinous, in Two Parts” at the Art Institute of Chicago (opened on April 2, 2016) and another one titled “Antinoo.
 Un ritratto in due parti” at the Palazzo Altemps in Rome (opened on September 15, 2016).

-Although presented as a relief, the Art Institute curator Frank B. Tarbell, insisted it was a fragment from a statue or bust which belonged to a group of Antinous portraits distinguished by a common hairstyle (later known as the Antinous lock-scheme).
-Nevertheless, the sculpture remained as a relief until restorations were conducted in the early 1960s.
+Although presented as a relief, the Art Institute curator Frank B. Tarbell, insisted it was a fragment from a statue or bust which belonged to a group of Antinous portraits distinguished by a common hairstyle (later known as the Antinous lock scheme).
+Nevertheless, the sculpture remained a relief until restorations were conducted in the early 1960s.
 New photographs revealed the general condition of the ancient fragment and showed that it was broken following a diagonal line whilst its nose and neck were missing.

 When Johnson saw the bust, he quickly realised that the face was modern and that the only original part was the back of the head and the shoulders.
-Then he noticed that both the Ludovisi bust and the Chicago head shared the same unusual diagonal break visible along the left side of the face.
+Then he noticed that the Ludovisi bust and the Chicago’s head shared the same unusual diagonal break visible along the left side of the face.
 This led Johnson to believe that these two pieces originally belonged to a single sculpture.
-This hypothesis was confirmed after years of careful study which included three-dimensional measurements and the analysis of the marble in both pieces.
-In addition, a cast of the Chicago head was made for comparison with the Altemps bust.
+This hypothesis was confirmed after years of careful study, which included three-dimensional measurements and the analysis of the marble in both pieces.
+In addition, a cast of the Chicago’s head was made for comparison with the Altemps bust.
 Placed side by side, the two pieces were remarkably similar in scale and general appearance.

 A short video outlines the steps scholars took to follow Johnson’s lead and ultimately reunite the two pieces.